charliepark/billing_notes/readme.md

 Updating a Subscription

 The "your account" box has a "billing" module.
 If the user already has a subscription, it shows one field.
 If not, it shows a different one.
 The two fields have different forms.
 The "already has a subscription" form simply adds the user's billing information at Braintree, but isn't processing a sale / transaction.
 The "no subscription yet" form will submit the credit card information to Braintree, processes it as a sale, and then adds a subscription to the Subscriptions table for that user.

+## Testing Process

+1. Purge sandbox data at Braintree.
+1. script/console; Subscription.destroy_all
+1. Reload main site page, bring up "subscribe" form; submit
+1. Check Subscription.all [should see subscription]
+1. Check Braintree [should see charge, user / payment method in vault]

 ## Error Cases